-ESG Committee
+Sustainability Committee

-The purpose of the ESG Committee is to:
+The purpose of the Sustainability Committee is to:

-- (a) oversee ESG initiatives internally and externally; - (b) implement actions to achieve ESG goals and targets; - (c) drive ESG performance internally and externally with suppliers; - (d) oversee the Company's compliance with relevant environmental and social laws, rules, regulations and standards; - (e) identify climate-related risks and opportunities with financial planning.
+- (a) oversee sustainability initiatives internally and externally; - (b) implement actions to achieve sustainability goals and targets; - (c) drive sustainability performance internally and externally with suppliers; - (d) oversee the Company's compliance with relevant environmental and social laws, rules, regulations and standards; and - (e) identify climate-related risks and opportunities with financial planning.

-With direct oversight from Senior Management, the cross-departmental ESG Committee supervises the Company's overall ESG strategies and goals.
-The ESG Committee is responsible for overseeing, planning and reviewing matters related to the Company's ESG journey, and leads the ESG Working Group to implement ESG initiatives.
-Compensation of the ESG Committee, together with our management and executives, is tied to our 2025 Sustainability Goals and other ESG-related targets, providing financial incentives to drive improved ESG performance.
-In addition, Senior Management members and relevant employees at operation levels have specific annual ESG targets which are linked to their compensation.
+With direct oversight from Senior Management, the cross-departmental Sustainability Committee supervises the Company's overall sustainability strategies and goals.
+The Committee is responsible for overseeing, planning and reviewing matters related to Bud APAC's sustainability journey, and leads the Sustainability Working Group to implement sustainability initiatives.